So You’ve Booked A Photoshoot, keep reading about preparing for a photoshoot, tips and general advice!

 For photoshoot tips, this is aimed at those doing model portfolios, and actors head-shots/agency photos.
 But much can apply for commercial portraits too, just exchange the clothes for a suit!

-- Jeans; a catch all solution to the bottom part of the body, but avoid jeans with rips, tears, stains, any kind of printing on as its about mixing and matching.
+- Jeans; a catch all solution to the bottom part of the body, but avoid jeans with rips, tears, stains or that make you look like you have 2 rear ends, any kind of printing on as its about mixing and matching.

-- Smart Shirts; ideally ones that are fitting your shape, anything baggy adds weight to your image.
+- Smart Shirts; ideally ones that are fitting your shape, anything baggy adds weight to your image, can make you luck like you dont care (however long you spent mixing and matching).

 - Avoid Patterns; lots of clothes out there come with prints on them, swirls, glaring statements, although these can be fun I advise avoiding them as they distract from the main subject which is you!
 Check patterned shirts are generally fine, and in some cases stripes are too but depending on your body type it can either hide or enhance certain features for better or worse.
 And absolutely avoid pin stripe! you may think it looks nice but to the grid design of a camera sensor? its fudge.
 Think to a time when you were watching TV and a man in a pin stripe suit that looked like it was moving, that is what happens.

-- Colours; Avoid bright colours, generally they distract, in some cases depending on the light they reflect really bad and can give your skin unnatural tones.
+- Colours; Avoid bright colours like day glow, generally they distract, in some cases depending on the light they reflect really bad and can give your skin unnatural tones.
 Instead aim for pastels, or their dark counterparts like navy blue or maroon.
 Black or white are generally OK so long as you have a splash of a soft colour to break them up.

 - Shoes; I mainly shoot on location so as is obvious, a decent set of shoes or boots are advisory.
 Bringing more formal ones to change into when we are on location.
 Though I will not be straying into the wilds for general shoots as I do for my personal projects of client work.